-Since February 1, 2017, the guidelines of the Certificate Authority Security Council Group (CASC) hhave been mandatory for code signature certificates for Microsoft platforms.
+Since February 1, 2017, the Certificate Authority Security Council Group (CASC) guidelines have been mandatory for code signature certificates for Microsoft platforms.
 According to these Minimum Requirements for Code Signing Certificates, private keys must be generated and protected by a FIPS 140-2 Level 2 or higher certified HSM.
-Either through appropriate hardware on site or through a cloud-based HSM service.
-Observing additional certificate requirements for the signature of hardware drivers or Apple apps.
+Either through appropriate hardware on-site or a cloud-based HSM service.
+Observing additional certificate requirements for the signature of hardware drivers or Apple app is a must.

 In contrast to the commonly used USB crypto tokens, which connect to a system via USB, CloudsHSM integrates seamlessly into the development environment via the network and thus increases the degree of automation in the code signature process.
 For the software to be recognized as trustworthy, signing with an Extended Validation Certificate (EV Certificate) from a publicly recognized Certification Authority (CA) is a prerequisite.
 The CloudsHSM is also CA/Browser Forum compliant, which means that issuing and managing Publicly- Trusted Code Signing certificates is not a problem in terms of code signing.